 Nervous and excited at the same time – use these words to remind you of how you should feel when choosing challenging work and go ahead and find more such work.

 Is perseverance helping or harming my career?

-What did I learn from this?
-That you need to know how far you can persevere without actually damaging your career.
+One of the very important career development questions we had missed asking ourselves was, “Are we persevering too far and is this actually damaging our careers?”
 Of course, in hindsight I know I learnt incredibly valuable lessons of entrepreneurship, but at that time, we didn’t have a plan for how long we would be on that quest.
 Our reasons to persevere were our passion for Indian art, but that on its own, without us having the necessary business acumen was not going to take us far.
 And we didn’t admit soon enough to ourselves that we were pretty naïve in terms of setting up a viable business.

 Even when you think long term about your career (which you must), you need to have checkpoints and some broad goals to help you review your growth.
 And this isn’t just advice for entrepreneurs.
 If you’re in a full-time job too, if you get the feeling that despite your best efforts and your delivering the goods, you aren’t getting the right rewards, or even the acknowledgment, the solution is not always to try harder.
 Sometimes it’s about thinking smarter, thinking different and really reflecting on what you want most.
 And then being brave enough to call it quits in one direction and get started towards another.